Unlike most people Bubby Upton had broken her back once before, but not while preparing for the biggest tournament of her career.

 Ten days before leaving for the Burghley 5* Horse Trials, where she was set to ride two horses, she suffered an accident in training that left her with an unstable spine fracture, moving her vertebrae out of position.
 As soon as she heard the diagnosis her heart sank: she was told she may never walk again.
 She knew her Burghley chances were over and that, if achievable, returning to her earliest love of horse riding was a long way in the distance.

 But Bubby’s surgery went well, and her rehab even better.
-Within less than 12 weeks she was cleared to resume riding – gently at first – and is now targeting a return to competition in March.
+Within less than 12 weeks she was cleared to resume riding – gently at first – and returned to competition in early 2023.
+In May, she finished 10th in the Badminton Horse Trials.

-“It was pretty terrifying, not knowing whether I’d be able to walk again, if I’d have permanent damage to my right leg, or if I’d be fortunate enough to have the road to recovery that I’m on,” she tells the BEAA after being named Athletes’ Athlete of the Month.
+“It was pretty terrifying, not knowing whether I’d be able to walk again, if I’d have permanent damage to my right leg, or if I’d be fortunate enough to have the road to recovery that I’m on,” she told the BEAA after being named Athletes’ Athlete of the Month for November 2023.
 “I am deeply and eternally grateful to my surgeon for genuinely working miracles on me.”

 Bubby was in fine form before her accident.
 She’d placed in the top 10 at Badminton 5* and won the under-25s championships for the second time.
 She swung from despair to hope as her painkillers sunk in and masked reality, but the severity of her situation became clear once she reached hospital.
 So she set her mind to returning, and how to work her way through an intense rehabilitation period.